 Bexhill Museum offers unique collections from local history, archaeology, fashion and Bexhill’s famous motor heritage.
 The De La Warr Pavilion has art exhibitions and a café where you can enjoy a drink on the roof terrace overlooking the seafront.
 Visit the websites to book in advance.

 You’re spoilt for choice with eateries in Bexhill.
 Grab fish and chips from Minnie Bertha’s and head down to the beach, grab some Italian food from Trattoria Italiana or enjoy a drink and light bite at the De La Warr Pavilion.

 Staycation in Rye

-Rye is one of the most picturesque villages in East Sussex.
-It’s quaint cobbled streets, medieval houses and unique shops and cafes, make the small village the perfect place to get away from it all.
+Rye is one of the most picturesque towns in East Sussex.
+Its quaint cobbled streets, medieval houses and unique shops and cafes, make the small town the perfect place to get away from it all.
 It’s neighbours, Camber and Winchelsea, make it a great place to stay for a beach holiday.

 Walking and activities in Rye

 Rye Harbour Nature Reserve is home to a vast array of wildlife along the coastline and is great for bird watchers and walkers.
 Great Dixter House and Gardens can be visited by pre-booking and is well known for its flowers and plants on show.
 Lamb House, famous for housing writers and Kings over the years, is a real gem that you don’t want to miss.

 After you’re done exploring the famous Mermaid Street and quirky road names, stop for a bite to eat at one of Rye’s many cafes and restaurants.
 Check out Webbe’s at the Fish Café, The Globe Inn Marsh and the Kino Rye, among others.